-A look at how a Central Bank may act as lender of last resort – and under what circumstances it helps.
+A look at how a Central Bank may act as lender of last resort to commercial banks and the government.

 Readers Question: if the lender of last resort calms gilts investors, keeps the yields low and helps government borrow cheaply and finance its deficit cheerfully, why is printing money bad news as it sends gilts upwards and generates inflation. in essence lender of last resort = money printing press, so how are these re conciliated?